JarlMorgennebel/homelab/devuan/rclone password protection.md

 Situation:
 * /root is not encrypted (because your network driver sucks, like r8169, or server is remote)
+* You are using rclone to backup your data and proxy through encrypt/decrypt rclone configuration
-* Your storage partitions are encrypted and protected against theft/attackers
+* Your storage partitions are LUKS-encrypted and protected against theft/attackers

 ## Result
+* /root/.config/rclone.conf holds passwords and salts in cleartext :-(
-* An attacker/intruder may gain access to files by restoring the backup from rclone to an unencrypted disk
+* An attacker/intruder may gain access to files by restoring the rclone-backup using rclone to an unencrypted disk
 * Your data becomes visible even if the encrypted storage areas are not decrypted

 ## Solution